pitivi/pitivi/docs/Plugins.md

 The plugin manager:

 1. Check the plugin pool for duplicates of the plugin to be installed
-2. Ensure the verion of the dropped plugin is newer than the current's, otherwise prompt the user for confirmation
+2. Ensure the version of the dropped plugin is newer than the current's, otherwise prompt the user for confirmation
 3. Remove the old plugin, preserving configuration items
 4. Install the new plugin